Douglas Shire Council

 The Daintree is part of the local government area Douglas Shire

 While normally around Australia councils work for their community's

 prosperity and wellbeing as the Queensland Local Government Act

-requires them to do, this council spends a disproportionate amount
+requires them to do, this council spends an amazing amount of time

 wrong with being green, but when funding for road maintenance falls